 2) The Room hooks you from the start, and it’s all thanks to the weird neighbor kid/surrogate son Denny (Philip Haldiman).
 This supposed student is an orphan that Johnny has taken a shine to; Denny has his rent and tuition generously paid for by Johnny.
 In the very opening scene Johnny gives Lisa a slinky red dress as a gift.
 She tries it on and both Denny and Johnny make favorable remarks.
 Johnny says he’s a bit tired and leads Lisa by the hand up the stairs.
 The camera stays on Denny, who, instead of taking the hint and leaving, remains standing, grabs an apple, takes a bite out of it, then slowly walks up the stairs after the amorous couple.
 He then hops on their bed and joins in on their pillow fight foreplay.
 The characters have to literally spell it out to the guy that they want some privacy for sex.
 “I know, I just like to watch you guys,” Denny responds.
 What?
 Denny confesses to Johnny about experiencing weird feelings for Lisa.
 This kid is supposed to be in college but he acts like he’s developmentally challenged.
-My wife has a theory that Denny has a confusing gay crush on Johnny, but I believe that would be way more deep and subtle than the movie seems capable of.
+A friend has a theory that Denny has a confusing gay crush on Johnny, but I believe that would be way more deep and subtle than the movie seems capable of.

 3) The movie is littered with subplots that come out of nowhere and never resurface again.
 All of a sudden Lisa’s materialistic mother (Carolyn Minnott) announces she has breast cancer.
 This is never commented upon again.
 All of a sudden Denny is confronted by an angry drug dealer who wants his money, which means he’s also the world’s worst drug dealer if he’s willing to give out drugs on credit.
 The characters all collect on the roof and yell.
 This is never commented upon again.
 Lisa makes up a story that Johnny hit her.
 He publicly denies it.
 This is never dealt with again in any capacity.
 Lisa lies to Johnny that she’s pregnant, just to “make things interesting.”
 Her rationale is that they’ll eventually start trying to have a baby anyway, which conflicts with her frequent statements that she doesn’t love Johnny and wants to leave.
 This fake baby is never commented upon again.
 About thirty minutes into the movie, another couple sneaks into Johnny’s apartment to have sex.
 Why I cannot fathom.
 When Lisa and her mother intrude upon this scene, the mother asks astutely, “Who are these characters?”
 Exactly madam.
 The movie keeps going over the same material because nothing new ever sticks.